DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators

 Furthermore, during the decoding phase, we propose a heuristic method to emphasize the difference between inter- and intra-sentence contexts, and avoid \textit{long-distance} issue when utilizing inter-sentence context.
 Specifically, at each decoding step, we use LLMs to predict the next token three times.
 The decoding states used for each prediction directly concatenate with the representations of two contexts in a discriminative manner.
 Finally, we combine three probability distributions to search for the next token as the output from the target vocabulary.
 This method enables LLMs to learn not only to properly capture inter-sentence context in addressing discourse-related issues but also to recognize a difference between inter- and intra-sentence contexts, allowing for effective utilization of both types of contexts.

-In summary, our contributions can be outlined as follows: \begin{itemize} \item We propose a novel multi-phase prompt tuning approach to divide context-aware NMT into three phases, making LLMs aware of the distinction between inter- and intra-sentence contexts.
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce a multi-phase prompt tuning approach that divides context-aware NMT into three phases, enabling LLMs to distinguish between inter- and intra-sentence contexts.

 \item We introduce a enhanced decoding method that discriminately utilize both context types.
 This allows LLMs not only properly capture inter-sentence context in addressing discourse-related issues, but also be aware of the importance of the intra-sentence context.